bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 API/UI Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The *Web UI* allows administrating of the platform.
 It is based on Angular 4.0.

-The platform  provides REST API that allows interacting with the platform, monitoring and managing module statuses (its starting or stopping), retrieving configuration information.
+Also the platform provides *REST API* that allows interacting with the platform, monitoring and managing module statuses (its starting or stopping), retrieving configuration information.

 .. tip:: More information about the UI in the platform can be found in the :ref:`UI_Guide` and the :ref:`REST_API`.